10 Brutal But Hilarious Old Disses of Adorable Animals

 The Target: Rhinos

 While Roosevelt “personally had no difficulties with lions,” he recounted several close calls with angry rhinos.
-“Generally, their attitude is one of mere stupidity and bluff,” TR wrote.
+“Generally, their attitude is one of mere stupidity and bluff,” he wrote.
 “But on occasions, they do charge wickedly, both when wounded and when entirely unprovoked.”
 He would know.
 After leaving the White House in 1909, Roosevelt and his son Kermit went on an African hunting expedition on which they killed a whopping 512 animals—including 11 black rhinos and nine white ones.

-Modern readers might have a hard time believing this, but the whole trip was seen as conservation-oriented.
-After all, Teddy’s foray was sponsored by the Smithsonian—which he rewarded with more 23,000 valuable specimens, 11,000 of which were animals.
+Roosevelt's safari was sponsored by the Smithsonian—which he rewarded with more 23,000 valuable specimens, 11,000 of which were animals.

 3. “THAT STRANGE LITTLE ANIMAL OF ZOOLOGICAL PERVERSITIES.”